xuechen0510/xuechen0510.github.io/_pages/publications.md

 Selected list of Patents
 ======

   * Blockchain-based Privacy Protection scheme for Charging Piles of Smart Vehicles.
-(CN202110466884.X)
+(Patent Number: CN202110466884.X)
   * Lattice based ring signature method and automatic parking system using the signature.
 Submitted to Chinese Invention Patent.